-Once you receive a job offer, you must evaluate the job offer and decide if you want the job.
-Fortunately, most organizations will give you a few days to accept or reject an offer.
+Before accepting a job offer, you must evaluate it and decide if you want the job.
+With most organisations, you will have at least a few days to consider the offer and decide whether to accept or reject it.

 There are many issues to consider when evaluating a job offer.
-Will the organization be a good place to work?
-Will the job be interesting?
-Are there opportunities for advancement?
+Will the job suit you and be interesting?
+Will you like working for the organization?
+Are there opportunities to advance or develop your career?
 Is the salary fair?
 Does the employer offer good benefits?

 Background information on an organization can help you to decide whether it is a good place for you to work.
 Factors to consider include the organization's business or activity, financial condition, age, size, and location.

-You generally can get background information on an organization, particularly a large organization, on its Web site or by telephoning its public relations office.
-A public company's annual report to the stockholders tells about its corporate philosophy, history, products or services, goals, and financial status.
+How do you find this kind of background information?
+Large organizations usually have comprehensive websites, or you can telephone its public relations office.
+Public companies have annual reports to stockholders which contain information about its business approach, products, history, goals and objectives and financial status.
 Most government agencies can furnish reports that describe their programs and missions.
 Press releases, company newsletters or magazines, and recruitment brochures also can be useful.

-The library also may have government publications that present projections of growth for the industry in which the organization is classified.
+The library also may have industry or government publications which contain growth projections or other information about the industry in which the organization operates.

 Even if everything else about the job is attractive, you will be unhappy if you dislike the day-to-day work.